This post was updated (just for you) in November of 2016. Enjoy!

 In any case, my hens do take breaks from laying during the absolutely hottest weeks (don’t blame them) and also the very coldest weeks (ditto) so I don’t feel guilty about keeping them laying through the winter.
 An idle chicken is an unhappy chicken, don’t you agree, and encouraging my hens to lay their eggs is easier than teaching them to knit, wouldn’t you agree?

 Care for an egg, honey?
 Scrambled, fried, or poached?

-My supplemental lighting method is very simple: I suspend a light bulb (I change it to a heat bulb during the coldest weeks of the winter) above their perches.
-I set a timer so the light comes on and wakes the chickens up very early, and so they’ll have about a 14-hour day.
+My supplemental lighting method is very simple: I suspend a light bulb, in a light fixture with a wire guard on it, above their perches.
+I set a timer so the light comes on and wakes the chickens up very early, so they’ll have about a 14-hour day.
 For example: right now it gets dark outside around 6:00 p.m., so I know they’ll be asleep on their perches by then.
 So the timer turns on the light at 4:00 a.m., so they’ll be up and moving about that early.
 Sorry, chooks, I know it’s early!
 I don’t let them out of the coop until I’m active, say between 7:30 and 8:00ish.

 One more tip: I do check that light bulb very often, to make sure it’s still working.
 If you don’t check it and it burns out, you may not know about it until your chickens go into a molt and then your egg production will go way down, very quickly.
 So check the bulb!

 IMPORTANT SAFETY ISSUE: I do not recommend using a heat bulb in the coop, which is filled–as it is at our place–with dry leaves, straw, woodchips, and chickens, which are all quite flammable.
 Roosters will thrash about and it’s possible that the light fixture will be knocked down onto the bedding.
 That’s why I only use a light fixture like the one below, with a secure guard, and a light bulb–not a heat bulb.